Photosynthetic Bacteria (PSB): Benefits for Medaka Tubs and Aquariums

 - Chromatiaceae: Purple sulfur bacteria that thrive in anaerobic, sulfur-rich conditions.

-- Rhodospirillaceae: Purple non-sulfur bacteria, rod-shaped, adaptive to various environments.
+- Rhodospirillaceae: Purple non-sulfur bacteria that are highly adaptive in various environments.

 - Chloroflexaceae: Green non-sulfur bacteria with flexible metabolism.